coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Floating Point Arithmetic.md

 | E   | E   | E   | M   | M   |
 | --- | --- | --- | --- | --- |
 | 0   | 1    | 1    | 0    | 0    |
+As you can see, $p - 1$ is the number of bits dedicated to the mantissa.

-E and M are the bit representations.
+$E$ and $M$ are the bit representations of $e$ and $m$, respectively.
 That is, E = 011 and M = 00.
+These representations are not equal to the values they represent - you need to do some conversion before using them.

-$M$ is stored as if it always had a 1 in the MSB that was cut off.
-Therefore, you always add this "invisible" 1 to get the true value of $m$.
-Therefore:
+$M$ is stored as if it has an invisible 1 in the MSB.
+To get $m$, you add this "invisible" 1.
+In this example $m = 100$, aka M with a 1 prepended.
+In numeric terms, you calculate $m$ from $M$ with this equation:
 $m = 2^{p-1} + M$

 The exponent as-stored (E) is "biased": We need a signed exponent to represent both small and large numbers, but representing it using two's complement makes comparisons difficult (for reasons not yet explained).
 Since we are assuming that $e_\min = -e_\max + 1$, we can add the maximum exponent to $e$ to get a number in the range 1 to $2e_\max$.
 This allows us to store the exponent as an unsigned number which can be easily compared, but also easily retrieve the actual value by just subtracting $e_\max$.
+Therefore, you can calculate $e$ from $E$ with this equation:
+$e = E - e_\max$
+Now you can calculate the final value.
+But why is $p$ in the power alongside the exponent?
+This is a result of how we've chosen to represent our mantissa.
+Typically